Spital, Merseyside: Geography

 Spital is in the eastern part of the Wirral Peninsula, approximately 11.5 km south-south-east of the Irish Sea at New Brighton, 8 km east-north-east of the Dee Estuary at Gayton and about 2 km west of the River Mersey at Bromborough.
 The area is situated at an elevation of around 30 m above sea level.

 Governance

 Historically Spital was situated within the UK Parliamentary Constituency of Wirral South.

 However, prior to the 2024 election Heswall and Clatterbridge were moved to the Wirral West constituency during a review of constituency boundaries.
 Since the 2024 general election the constituency Member of Parliament is Matthew Patrick (Labour).

+Spital was originally part of Cheshire, until on 1 April 1974 it was absorbed into the new administrative county of Merseyside created through the reforms of the Local Government Act 1972.
+Spital has since grown and is now adjacent to the larger town of Bebington which borders Birkenhead.
+In 1986 the county of Merseyside was abolished and the Metropolitan Borough of Wirral, of which Spital was part, became in effect a unitary authority for local government purposes.
+Despite this change the relevant police force remains Merseyside Police and the relevant fire service is Merseyside Fire and Rescue Service.
+In 2014 some local government activities were transferred to the Liverpool City Region Combined Authority after the Metropolitan Borough of Wirral became one of the local authorities within it.

 At local government level, Spital and the neighbouring village of Poulton Lancelyn are part of the Clatterbridge Ward of the Metropolitan Borough of Wirral.